 (1) No Advertisement Fee

-Basically, there is no upfront cost required to list a business deal on Groupon.
+There is no upfront cost required to list a business deal on Groupon.
 Once your merchant status has been validated, you can start promoting almost immediately.
 If Groupon cannot achieve the sales target that was promised, you don’t have to pay them any commission.

 (2) Massive Customers

-Groupon has a huge list of subscribers so when they send out daily news offers, they are basically sending plenty of potential new customers to your business.
+Groupon has a huge list of subscribers so when they send out daily news offers, they are sending plenty of potential new customers to your business.

 By using their channel of advertisement, you can attract buyers easily using a good product description and offering an irresistible deal.

 If you are just starting in business, listing promotions on Groupon can give your brand an immediate exposure to local audiences.
 As a result, you’ll find more people walking into your store, calling for reservation and checking you out on social media.

 Why Is Groupon ‘Not So Good’ for Business?